houstonhaynes/Fauxlemetry/README.md

 # Fauxlemetry

 This console app will generate delimited data with some correlation between values.
-The objective is primarily to seed a starting record set for a Redis.
-That data will be loaded in batch/stream to a local Redis Stack instance, so a local Redis Stack CLI is assumed.
+The objective is primarily to seed a starting record set for a Redis instance that will be the data plane for the project.
+Initially the data will be loaded in batch/stream to a local Redis Stack instance, so a local Redis Stack CLI is assumed.

 ## Faster Than Realtime Data Generation